01904 521 936

 • Dinner

-Set within the beautiful Bay of Roses, the town of Roses is an authentic Spanish fishing port with typical Catalan charm and style - a huddle of white-washed buildings adding an extra shine to this appealing town.
-The centre contains the church of Santa María and an ornate Modernist house, Casa Mallol, while the bay has several blue flag beaches.
-These sandy beaches are less busy than the more touristy neighbours and arc southwards, set against a backdrop of distant Pyrenean peaks.
-Or perhaps you would prefer to take a walk out of the bay to discover rocky coves and secluded shingle beaches only accessible on foot or by boat.
+Set within the beautiful Bay of Roses, the town is an authentic fishing port with typical Catalan charm and style - white-washed buildings contrasting with azure blue sea and sky.
+In the centre of Roses is the church of Santa María and an ornate Modernist house, Casa Mallol, while the bay has several blue flag beaches with a backdrop of distant Pyrenean peaks.

-As a working fishing port, the town has many excellent restaurants and bars where you could decide to have lunch, the best of which are to be found along the coast.
-Some of these have terraces so you could enjoy freshly caught fish or tasty tapas with a panoramic view.
+You may prefer to take a walk out of the bay to discover rocky coves and shingle beaches only accessible on foot or by boat.
+There is a good choice of restaurants where you could have lunch, the best of which are found along the coast.
+Some have terraces so you could sample freshly caught fish or tapas with a view.

 Includes